 Last

-The following features are essential to the design of this
+are essential to the design of this International Standard:

-in the family have declarative semantics.
-It is possible to understand the
+have declarative semantics.
+It is possible to understand the meaning of

 manipulating those expressions.